 While this deception was going on, Hitler told Neville Chamberlain that he would not be issuing marching orders against the Czechs while he was negotiating for a peaceful resolution.
 In the end however, the conference ended up being ruined by this British treachery, the Foreign Office in London gave the go ahead to the Czechs, and they mobilised 1.5 million of their soldiers, cutting off railway traffic to the Reich and denying Hitler’s mediation program.
 In the end Hitler again was blamed by the foreign press for the negotiations having fallen through.
 In the standard histories, we’re fed pretty much the same unaltered view of Hitler as was insisted on at the time – that Hitler was only playing at his desire for peace, but really wanted war.

 This isn’t the case.
 Before the Godesberg meeting on September 23-24 1938, there was another meeting at the Berchtesgaden on September 15th, where in response to Neville Chamberlain’s emphasis that Germany must not settle her grievances by “force”, rightfully indignant, Hitler replied: “Force!
-Who speaks of force?”; his shock at Chamberlain’s insinuation that it was Germany who would resort to force was one that Hitler couldn’t have expected to get away with if he had actually no good reason to be angry that Chamberlain could accuse Germany, and by extension Hitler himself, of using “force”.
+Who speaks of force?”.
+That Hitler retorted to Chamberlain’s insinuation that Germany was inclined to use force, is something that Hitler could not have gotten away with if he had actually been guilty of applying force in the first place.
+In this case we learn a lot from what was not said, rather than what was.
+Chamberlain had no response to Hitler confronting him about Germany’s alleged intention to use force, nor did he have any examples.
+For Chamberlain to speak of force in relation to Germany at this time was unthinkable, Hitler’s indignation could only be looked upon with sympathy.
 After all it was Beneš who was applying force against the Germans in the Sudetenland, and it was he too that resorted to the use of force in response to his own fiction, claiming that Germany had mobilised her armed forces.
 Germany up until the Invasion of Poland had never used force on a single occasion.

 Hitler finally stated: “I shall not put up with this any longer” exclaiming “I shall settle the question in one way or another.”
 Chamberlain subsequently threatened to leave the meeting, convinced that Hitler was going to act against the Czechs.
 He asked Hitler, perplexed as he was, why if this was the route he intended to go, had Hitler let him come to the Berchtesgaden in the first place?
 Hitler hesitated.
 To Paul Schmidt, his interpreter: “was the moment if he (Hitler) really wants to come to war”; but it did not, as Hitler backed down and calmly negotiated further with Chamberlain, showing very clearly, his sincerity for peace.